DmitryAlCh/mypage/people.md

 Young entrepreneur with fair attitude towards people.
 Witnessed good resolutions of sketchy situations.
 Very light and fast in communication.
-Light, is a good summary for David.
+Light is a good summary for David.

 ### <a name="anatoly-kiselov" />Anatoly Kiselov [facebook](https://www.facebook.com/nat.kiselovs)

 Martial arts (Kung-fu) coach.
 Can open unexpected sides of Your personality.
-Has super ability to stay sharp under real stress, and boost confidence of people, with His calm voice.
+Has super ability to stay sharp under real stress, and boost the confidence of people, with His calm voice.

 ### <a name="sergey-gromov" />Sergey Gromov [Ellat ltd](https://www.ellat.lv)

-This is how software developers used to be in old days.
+This is how software developers used to be in the old days.
 Silent, thoughtful, working long hours, "console + notepad".
 Amounts of complexity multiplied by sometimes weird hostility of clients(tough industry), Sergey can withstand is remarkable.
 We are "soy-devs" next to Him.